prof-rossetti/georgetown-opim-557-201710/notes/software/apis.md

 # Software APIs Overview

-A software application's **Application Programming Interface (API)** provides functionality and instructions sufficient to allow other programs to interface with it.
+Humans often interface with software manually, using a graphical user interface (GUI) which most likely includes buttons, navigation menus, drag-and-drop functionality, etc.

+However, many applications also allow programmatic use.
+By specifying an **Application Programming Interface (API)**, or instructions on how to use the software programmatically, applications allow both humans and other applications to send data to the application and receive data from it.

 It is not uncommon for a system to also use its own public API to perform its own desired functionality.